MingSheng92/Elementor-Tableau-Widget/README.md

 Stumbled upon tableau blog post where the official recommendation where it stated <b>"only very simple embedding scenarios should use the embed code.
 Most deployments should instead use the JavaScript API."</b>

 The overall widget design is fairly straight forward, we will create a widget that can dynamic load any amount of dashboards that is added into the widget and only loads dashboards that is selected by the user and nothing more.
-By creating a custom widget, we will be able to increase work effeciency and anyone can work with this widget without any knowledge to html/css or even javascript.
 With dynamic loading, we increase the site loading speed as it will load only one dashboard as compared to all dashboards with the original embedded approach.

-We will use Tableau Javascript API to perform the dynamic loading,

 ### Language used:
 PHP, javascript (Tableau Javascript API, html javscript for user event), html, css

+## Change Log

+### Whats new

+#### v 1.0.1
+1. UI change and cleanup (removed default dashboards settings and set the 1st tab to always the default, change into textarea for narratives)
+2. Style controller tab implemented
+3. content_template implemented to support elementor live editing feature.

+#### v 1.0.0
+Added dashboard configuration

 ## Controls